sunitwiz/Card-Game/templates.md

 func processArray(num int, arr []int) []int {
-    // Example: Append num to the array and return it arr = append(arr, num)
+    // Example: Append num to the array and return it
+    // we can return multiple values in Golang arr = append(arr, num)
     return arr
 }